-Maybe it’s a small party and you just need a mini birthday cake recipe or a smash cake.
-Maybe there are only a few people in your household, then this two-layer, 6-inch mini cake is the perfect size.
+Maybe it’s a small party and you just need a small cake recipe, a smash cake or just a mini birthday cake.
+Maybe there are only a few people in your household, then this two-layer, 6 inch cake is the perfect size.

 This chocolate mini cake is not only cute, but it’s deliciously moist and full of chocolate flavor.
 First, you’ve got two layers of rich chocolate cake, then everything is topped off with smooth chocolate buttercream frosting.

 You can decorate this mini layer cake if you like, but it’s also ok to go the simple route and just cover it with buttercream and no designs.

 Oh and a trick to decorating the sides of a layer cake, is to use an icing comb or make lines around it with an icing spatula.
 This way, you don’t have to worry about getting the buttercream perfectly smooth.